TuxVinyards/qqX/README.md

 See the new Wiki pages <https://github.com/TuxVinyards/qqX/wiki/Custom-Qemu-boot-parameters>

+Expect Wiki pages to be added for release 1.7.01 over the next few days.

+This new release is good to go though :rocket:

+Also fixes the minor 1.6 installer glitch, that some may have noticed.
+Apologies if you were affected.

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI

 - Full process & version controlled wrapping of both Quickemu & Quickget